 Your prescription changes over time so keeping those old glasses around isn't helping anybody.
 The frames might be nice but you don't really need more than two pairs of glasses.
 You can donate old glasses to the Lions Club, which has set up Lions Eyeglass Recycling Centers.
-Take care of your eyes by preventing injuries with safety glasses.

 It's pretty easy to get rid of old clothes, you just have to bring yourself to admit you're probably not going to wear that campaign T-shirt from the 1980s again.
 You can donate them to a local charity or find a donation bin like Disabled American Veterans place near grocery stores.
 Still can't part with that tube top?
 Find out how to triple your closet storage.

 Before getting rid of an old computer, make sure all your personal information has been deleted to prevent identity theft.
 If you have a laptop check out what kind of battery it has so you can find out what to do with it.
 Some laptop batteries have special requirements for recycling.
 Find out some other interesting items you can recycle that you didn't think you could.

 According the Environmental Protection Agency, back in 2007 only 10 percent of cellphones got recycled.
 Drop boxes have sprouted up across the country but you can still contact the cellphone company to send an old phone back.
 Or you can donate it to one of several charities that have set up recycling programs.
 Find out how to boost your cellphone signal at home.